mi4l/ic-/topics/career/frontend/entry-level.md

 - Promise
 - try/catch
 - How to make requests/get responses
-- How HTTP works

 ### Experience with Node.js
 Node's powerful.
 You can make all sorts of stuff with this from scripts to servers to native apps and much more.
-You'll basically won't to be able to:
+You'll basically want to be able to:

 - Make a simple express.js server
 - Use build tools